koki-develop/clive/README.md

 ## :information_source: Prerequisite

 cLive requires [ttyd](https://tsl0922.github.io/ttyd/) to be installed.
-For example, if you use homebrew, you can install it with `brew install`.
+For example, if you are using homebrew, you can install it with `brew install`.

 ```sh
 $ brew install ttyd
 ```

-See [ttyd documentation](https://github.com/tsl0922/ttyd#installation) for more information.
+See the [ttyd documentation](https://github.com/tsl0922/ttyd#installation) for more information.

 ## :zap: Installation

 > **Note**
 > There are prerequisites for using cLive.
 See [`Prerequisite`](#information_source-prerequisite) for details.

-If you use homebrew, you can install cLive with `brew install`.
+If you are using homebrew, you can install cLive with `brew install`.

 ```sh
 $ brew install koki-develop/tap/clive
 ```

-It can also be installed with `go install`.
+It can also be installed using `go install`.

 ```sh
 $ go install github.com/koki-develop/clive@latest